-In “Samson in the Synagogue” in the January/February 2013 issue of Biblical Archaeology Review, Jodi Magness presents the recent mosaic discoveries from Huqoq, including a mysterious depiction of two female faces flanking a Hebrew (or Aramaic) inscription.
+In “Samson in the Synagogue” in the January/February 2013 issue of Biblical Archaeology Review, Jodi Magness presented the 2012 mosaic discoveries from Huqoq, including a mysterious depiction of two female faces flanking a Hebrew (or Aramaic) inscription.
 In this online exclusive, read a translation and analysis of the inscription by David Amit of the Israel Antiquities Authority along with a discussion of who these women may have been by University of Louisville’s Karen Britt.

 Read David Amit’s “Mosaic Inscription from a Synagogue at Horvat Huqoq.”

 Read Karen Britt’s “The Huqoq Synagogue Mosaics.”

 Read Jodi Magness’s “Samson in the Synagogue” from the January/February 2013 issue of BAR for free.